marvinroger/arduino-shutters/README.md

 * Ability to set aperture percentage
 * Power outage safe
-  * Shutters state saved using 1 byte
+  * Shutters state saved using 20 bytes
   * Store in EEPROM, SPIFFS, etc. using callbacks
 * Automatic calibration on extremes (0% and 100%)
 * Flexible control method (might use relays, RF, etc.) using callbacks
+* Support for multiple shutters

 ## Requirement

 * Measure as precisely as possible the time of a full shutters course
-* The initial state callback must return 255 on first boot
+* The initial state callback must return a zeroed char array

 ## Installation